ToxicFrog/doom-mods/laevis/README.md

 ### Swiftness *(Melee only)*

 Killing an enemy gives you a brief moment of time freeze (and some brief slow-mo as it wears off).
 Killing multiple enemies in rapid succession will extend the duration, as will increasing the level of Swiftness.

+### Thorns *(Player only)*

+Enemies attacking you take an equal amount of damage.
+More levels increases the amount of damage attackers take.
+Note that you still take full damage from the attack!

+### Tough as Nails *(Player only)*

+Reduces incoming damage by 10% (and by at least 1 point per level).
+This has diminishing returns as you take more levels of it, and cannot reduce damage taken below 1.

 # Elemental Upgrades